gm3/dcl-sonicbloom/README.md

 ## Game Instructions
 WE have created an interactive game where you can pick up crystals and win a prize!
-To win a PoaP, you can explore the camp grounds and find all the cryptals hidden about!
-Hint: There are some in high places you might have to climb a tree to get to! have fun!
+To win a PoaP, you can explore the campgrounds and find all the crystals hidden about!
+Hint: There are some in high places you might have to climb a tree to get to!
+Have fun!

 ![](https://i.imgur.com/qTlAKuC.png)

 ## Contact
-We are a Denver based art collective, and looking to network with other artists, and virtual / phicial events.
-If you would like to contact us, for questions or interviews, please reach out to @irlart__ or stop by our website for moe information https://irlart.com/.
+We are a Denver based art collective, and looking to network with other artists, and virtual / physical events.
+If you would like to contact us, for questions or interviews, please reach out to @irlart__ or stop by our website for more information https://irlart.com/.
 We would love to hear from you, and about your projects!